anonimitoraf/anonimitoraf.github.io/content/post/goals.md

 summary = "Goals"
 +++

+NOTE: This is a continually-evolving blog post and probably won't ever be "finished"

 ## Read this blog post every morning {#read-this-blog-post-every-morning}

 Helps set the focus for the day.
 Goes best with watching [Pale Blue Dot](https://www.youtube.com/watch?v=wupToqz1e2g) (to remind me to be humble).